 If you buy a home that is conditional on financing or home inspection (or any other condition), it’s considered an accepted conditional offer.
 Therefore, you still need to submit a deposit within 24 hours of the offer being accepted.

 The same is true with a financing condition.
 If a seller accepts your offer conditional on financing, you have to act in good faith.
-For the buyer, a financing condition is more about obtaining a mortgage, not the specific rate.
+For the buyer a financing condition is more about obtaining a mortgage, not the specific rate.
+It’s worth noting that another part of a financing condition could be on a home appraisal

 Have other deposit questions?
-Contact someone on Beth and Ryan’s team!
+Contact Beth and Ryan!

 What is a down payment?

-The difference between a deposit vs downpayment, is that the downpayment is the total amount of funds that the buyer puts forward. themselves to go towards purchasing a property.
+A downpayment is the total amount of funds that the buyer puts forward when purchasing a property.
 This is determined directly with your mortgage broker or bank, not your Realtor.
 It’s typically provided as part of your closing costs to your lawyer.

 The size of the downpayment will depending on the house you buy.
-Buying a detached house at a higher pricepoint is likely going to be a greater downpayment than if you buy a duplex.
+Buying a detached house at a higher pricepoint is likely going to be a greater downpayment than if you buy a duplex or semi detached home at a lower pricepoint.

-This deposit can be made up of cash savings, or other savings like funds held in a Registered Retirement Saving’s Plan (RRSP) and taken out as part of the Home Buyer’s Plan.
+This downpayment can be made up of cash savings, or other savings like funds held in a Registered Retirement Saving’s Plan (RRSP) and taken out as part of the Home Buyer’s Plan.

 If you’re a first time buyer that is buying a house, you can withdraw your RRSP funds to use as a downpayment.
 Note that they need to be in the account for 90 days and you will have to repay them back annually.
 However, there is no incremental tax to pay by doing it this way.